CoderPenguin1-dev/sled/CONFIG.md

   * Ignored when running a script with either script mode (s and x).
 * ShowLineNumbersOnList [True/False] True
   * Show line numbers when using the list (l) command or when being listed by ListBufferOnLoad or ListBufferOnCopy.
-* VerboseErrors [True/False] True
+* VerboseOutput [True/False] True
-  * Show verbose error messages instead of a ?.
+  * Show verbose output messages instead of basic information.
+    * Full error messages instead of just `?`.
+* ReportBytesWritten [True/False] True
+  * Reports the amount of bytes written when writing the buffer to a file.